Click here to return to homepage

 • Section 211 US Omnibus Appropriations Act was not in conformity with the US’ obligations under the TRIPS Agreement, notably its Article 2 in conjunction with the Paris Convention, Article 3, Article 4, Articles 15 to 21, Article 41, Article 42 and Article 62.

-Further to the request of the EC and its member States, the DSB established a panel at its meeting on 26 September 2000.
+Further to the request of the European Communities and its member States, the DSB established a panel at its meeting on 26 September 2000.
 Canada, Japan and Nicaragua reserved their third-party rights.
-On 17 October 2000, the EC and its member States requested the Director-General to determine the composition of the Panel.
-On 26 October 2000, the Panel was composed.
+On 17 October 2000, the EC and its member States requested the Director-General to determine the composition of the panel.
+On 26 October 2000, the panel was composed.

-The Panel circulated its Report on 6 August 2001.
-The Panel rejected most of the claims by the EC and their Member States except that relating to the inconsistency of Section 211(a)(2) of the Omnibus Appropriations Act with Article 42 of the TRIPS Agreement.
+The panel circulated its Report on 6 August 2001.
+The panel rejected most of the claims by the European Communities and their Member States except that relating to the inconsistency of Section 211(a)(2) of the Omnibus Appropriations Act with Article 42 of the TRIPS Agreement.
 In this regard, the panel concluded that this Section is inconsistent with the relevant TRIPs Article on the grounds that it limits, under certain circumstances, right holders’ effective access to and availability of civil judicial procedures.

-On 4 October 2001, the EC and its Member States notified their decision to appeal certain issues of law and legal interpretations developed by the panel report.
+On 4 October 2001, the European Communities and its Member States notified their decision to appeal certain issues of law and legal interpretations developed by the panel report.
 The Appellate Body report was circulated to Members on 12 January 2002.
 The Appellate Body:

 • found, in respect of the protection of trademarks, that Sections 211(a)(2) and (b) of the Omnibus Appropriations Act violated the national treatment and most-favoured nation obligations under the TRIPS Agreement and the Paris Convention for the Protection of Industrial Property, thereby reversing the Panel’s findings to the contrary;